Andy-Python-Programmer/aero/README.md

 # Aero

 **Aero** is a new modern, experimental, unix-like operating system written in Rust.
-Aero follows the monolithic kernel design and it is inspired by the Linux Kernel and the Zircon Kernel.
+Aero follows the monolithic kernel design and it is inspired by the Linux Kernel.
 Aero supports *modern* PC features such as Long Mode, 5-level paging, and SMP (multicore), to name a few.

 ![workflow](https://github.com/Andy-Python-Programmer/aero/actions/workflows/build.yml/badge.svg)